satorici/satori-docs/satori_help/docs/modes/run.md

 # Run

-Satori CLI runs playbooks on demand.
-Here are some use cases:
+Satori runs remotely in our platform or locally where it is being executed.

-### Run a Playbook remotely
+## Run Remotely

 This playbook named `hello.yml`: